cowtrix/voxul/README.md

 ![Banner](https://user-images.githubusercontent.com/5094696/120939811-b467b900-c711-11eb-895f-22773d26af42.png)

-voxul is a voxel system and editor tool for [Unity 3D.](https://unity.com/) It is distributed under the Apache License, Version 2.0 which means that it can be used freely.
-Feel free to fork this repository, log issues here, and submit pull requests.
+voxul is a voxel system and editor tool for [Unity 3D.](https://unity.com/) Use it to build voxel meshes, objects and levels.

 ## Requirements